MichaelOsuji/Generative-AI-Blog/README.md

 - Improvement of engagement levels ensuring timely responses keeping audiences engaged.

 ## Steps Taken
-- Downloading and importing the Llama and streamlit model into the Python environment
+- Downloading and importing LangChain and streamlit model into the Python environment
 - Writing the code and functions to be utilized
 - Setting the parameters to the desired values